openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 ##### Beyond 10th Level

 Although officially, Open Legend was designed with a maximum character level of 10, there is no reason you can't extend your campaign beyond this threshold if you are up for the challenge (higher level characters can be difficult to manage and properly engineer challenges for).
 Feel free to continue the campaign for as many levels as is fun for both you and your players.
-To do so, simply continue the established progression of 3 XP to gain a new level, with each XP also providing 1 feat point and 3 attribute points.
+To do so, simply continue the established progression of 3 XP to gain a new level, with each level also providing 1 feat point and 3 attribute points.

 #### All That Glitters: Giving Players More Wealth